DPGNN: Dual-Perception Graph Neural Network for Representation Learning: Experiments

-The results on five datasets are summarized in Table \ref{tab:overall_resuts}, where our proposed DPGNN achieves the best performance on all datasets compared with all the latest state-of-the-art models.
-Notably, all performance results have a small standard deviation, demonstrating the superior stability of our model.
-For all datasets, whether the topological structure is favourable or not, our model can capture structural neighborhood information and feature-related information simultaneously, which proves the versatility of our proposed model.
-Particularly, for the dataset Flickr with poor topological structure, our model improves accuracy at least $6.1\%$ compared with other methods.
+The results on six datasets are summarized in Table \ref{tab:overall_resuts}, where our DPGNN generally achieves the best performance on all datasets compared with all the latest state-of-the-art models.
+Notably, all performance results have a small standard deviation, demonstrating the weak dependence on initialization parameters and the superior stability of our model.
+For all datasets, whether the topological structure is favorable or not, our model can achieve a competitive performance.
+Because our model can capture structural neighborhood information and feature-related information simultaneously, which proves the versatility of our proposed model.
+Particularly, for the Flickr dataset with poor topological structure, our model improves accuracy by at least $2.9\%$ and F1 score by at least $3.8\%$ compared with other methods.
 And we discover that most topology-based GNNs perform poorly on Flickr.
 The main reason is that Flickr's topological structure will produce a lot of noise in information propagation.
 Furthermore, most latest state-of-the-art models except GCNII perform well on Blogcatalog whose topological structure is slightly better than Flickr.
-This is because APPNP, DAGNN and GRAND decouple the two operations of representation transformation and information propagation, which alleviates the poor performance of topology structure to a certain extent.
+We suspect that's because APPNP, DAGNN and GRAND decouple the two operations of representation transformation and information propagation, which alleviates the poor performance of topology structure to a certain extent.
+However, SGC, which also decouples these two operations, performs poorly on Flickr, even worse than MLP.
+That is because there is only a linear classifier for representation learning in SGC, and Flickr has a particularly high initial feature dimension.